rkh/async-rack/README.md

 ## Setup
 In general: Place a `require 'async-rack'` before setting up any middleware or you will end up with the synchronous version!

+Please keep in mind that it only "fixes" middleware that ships with rack.
+Read: It works very well with Sinatra.
+With Rails and Merb, not so much!

 ### With Rack
 In your `config.ru`: